What is Fever?

 Note: Fever injections should only be used under professional supervision.
 Always consult a qualified doctor for fever injections.

-Best Antibiotics for Fever
+Best Antibiotics for Fever (Only for Bacterial Infections)

 Doctors prescribe antibiotics based on the infection type, dose, and duration.
 Wrong or incomplete use can cause complications and antibiotic resistance.